Lesson 1.4: Disambiguating Parses

 true && false && false

-single priority block (in this case, &&
+direct parent and child which are within a single priority block (in this case,

-is in the same block as itself).
+is in the same block as itself):

 This is where the notion of associativity comes into play.
 Associativity applies the following additional rules to parses: